Martin-Dickie/cs326-final-hay/docs/rubric.md

 ### Haystation Rubric ###

+## Games.html/js ##
+* games button moves to games page
+* clicking on a game displays a popup which
+  * displays a button to go to the games website
+  * dislays the game name
+  * displays a button which creates a lobby and prompts the user for lobby information then loads the lobbies page
+  * displays a button which finds lobbies, just reloading the lobbies page.

 ## Lobbies.html/js ##
 * On first visit (no "username" in localStorage), should prompt user for name.
   * If the username is in the database, a welcome message is displayed and rest of the page is functional